Best Android Emulators for iOS Gaming (2025 Comparison)

 Strengths

-- Offline-friendly for lightweight games.
+- Offline-friendly for lightweight games once installed.

-- Minimal setup once signed.
+- Minimal setup once signed — no streaming or network required.

 - Runs locally, so less network dependence.